mparno/fenics-web/source/programmers-reference/cpp/index.rst

 C++ Programmer's Reference
 ##########################

-This is the index page for the C++ programmer's reference.
+This is the index page for the C++ Programmer's Reference.
-The contents follows the directory structure of DOLFIN.
+The contents follow the directory structure of DOLFIN.

 .. toctree::
     :maxdepth: 1